 If you smoke and have had a mildly abnormal screening test result, it is a good idea to try and give up smoking if you can.
 You will increase the chance of your cervical cells recovering.
 And your lungs will feel healthier too.

-Basically all the treatments aim to do the same thing - remove or destroy the abnormal cells.
-Laser ablation, cold coagulation, and cryotherapy treat just the part of the cervix that contains abnormal cells.
+Basically all the treatments aim to do the same thing – remove or destroy the abnormal cells.
+Treatments such as laser therapy and cryotherapy treat just the part of the cervix that contains abnormal cells.
 This allows normal cells to grow back in their place.

 These treatments can cause period type pains for a short time.
 Your usual over the counter painkiller, such as paracetamol or ibuprofen will help.